ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 # Test 6: test_pid_ipc_namespace.py

-This test checks if the Pid and IPC namespace is created and the current proc interface was mounted for the current Pid namespace.
+This test checks if the PID and IPC namespace is created and the current proc interface was mounted for the current PID namespace.